psychemedia/storytelling-notes/fairy_midwife.md

 The same tale also appears in William Jenkyn Thomas' [The Welsh Fairy Book](https://books.google.co.uk/books?id=fII2AQAAMAAJ&pg=PR11&dq=%22welsh+fairy+book%22&hl=en&newbks=1&newbks_redir=0&sa=X&ved=2ahUKEwiKvaivzc-MAxWVVUEAHXTSJ7UQ6AF6BAgLEAM#v=onepage&q=nurse&f=false), 1907, pp. 134-7, under the title [*The Fairy Ointment*](https://sacred-texts.com/neu/celt/wfb/wfb29.htm).

 As well as relating the tales he was told, Rhys also acknowledges folk who were acquainted with the tales, but not including them.
-Whether the omission was becuase the tale was fragmentary, or a clear duplicate of, or less well told than, an equivalent version, is not clear.
+Whether the omission was because the tale was fragmentary, or a clear duplicate of, or less well told than, an equivalent version, is not clear.

 ```{admonition} Acquainted with the tale, 1901
 :class: dropdown